-An example to illustrate this: The ADAT1 input is receiving a signal from a digital mixing desk that has been set to clock mode 'Internal' or 'Master'.
-An ADAT recorder is connected to the ADAT2 input.
-The DIGISGS is set to AutoSync mode.
-SyncCheck will now show that ADAT1 and ADAT2 inputs are no in sync, the display shows 'Lock' instead of 'Sync' for the ADAT2 input.
-Because the ADAT recorder is not receiving any signal from Hammenfall or from the mixer, it will generate its own clock at a rate which is (almost) the same as the sample frequency of the mixing desk - but not identical.
-Remedy: To drive the ADAT recorder from its digital input, set it to slave mode (DIG), and connect the input to the Hammerfall's ADAT2 output.
-DIGI9636 is already in sync with the mixing desk, so it will send identical an (synchronous) signal to
+An example to illustrate this: The ADAT1 and ADAT2 inputs are receiving signals from a digital mixing desk that has been set to clock mode 'Internal' or 'Master'.
+An ADAT recorder is connected to the ADAT3 input.
+The DIGIS652 is set to AutoSync mode.
+As expected, SyncCheck shows that the ADAT1 and ADAT2 inputs are in sync (as they are driven by the same clock from the mixing desk), but shows 'Lock' instead of 'Sync' for the ADAT3 input.

+Because the ADAT recorder is not receiving any signals from

+Hammerfall from the mixer, it will generate its own clock at a rate which is (almost) the same as the sample frequency of the mixing desk - but not identical.
+Remedy: To drive the ADAT recorder from digital input, set it to slave mode (DIG), and connect the input to the Hammerfall's ADAT3 output.
+Hammerfall is already in sync with the mixing desk, so it will send an identical (synchronous) signal to ADAT3 out.
-ADAT2 out.
 The ADAT recorder will lock onto this, its output will also be in sync.
 The signal from the ADAT recorder is now fully in sync with the signals from the mixing desk.

-Thanks to its AutoSync technique and a lightning fast PLL, the DIGISGS is not only capable of handling standard frequencies, but also any sample rate between 25 and 105 kHz.
+Thanks to the its AutoSync technique and a lightning fast PLL, the Hammerfall is not only capable of handling standard frequencies, but also any sample rate between 25 and 105 kHz.
 The input selected in 'Pref Sync Ref' serves as synchronization source.
 If the Expansion Board has been installed, and the word clock input is selected (clock mode 'Word Clock'), this will serve as the synchronization source, allowing any sample frequency between 25 kHz and 56 kHz in varispeed operation.